 a.
 I will make the governors of Judah like a firepan in the woodpile: In that day God will deliver Israel not only through His direct work, but also through blessing and empowering both the governors and inhabitants of Jerusalem.
 They will be supernaturally empowered by God to defend the city.

 b.
-In that day the Lord will defend the inhabitants of Jerusalem; the one who is feeble among them in that day shall be like David: King David was renowned for his fighting ability, courage, and success.
-God promises a day when the weakest in Jerusalem will be as mighty as David – and the leaders can only be compared in might to God!
+In that day the LORD will defend the inhabitants of Jerusalem; the one who is feeble among them in that day shall be like David: King David was renowned for his fighting ability, courage, and success.
+God promised a day when the weakest in Jerusalem will be as mighty as David – and the leaders could only be compared in might to God!